 Well, let me tell you something.
 I am $20,000 deep in student loans.
 Want to know what I have to show for it?
 A framed piece of paper.
 If I was in credit card debt instead, I’d have a lot of cooler things to show for it.
 Like a couple pairs of red bottom shoes, or a canoe.
 Yes, I want both of those things.

-Keep in mind that I am $20,000 in debt for a loan I took out 11 years ago for an ASSOCIATES DEGREE.
+Keep in mind that I am $20,000 in debt for a loan I took out 11 years ago.
 Read that again.
 I owe more now, 11 years later, than I did when I first took my loan out.
 Why, you ask?
 INTEREST.

 There’s a reason you hear the joke about people becoming strippers to pay for college.